rpucella/Ragnarok/Notes.md

 ## Mutability

-(For now, in a module, everything must be immutable - can only define within in a module using source commands such as `source:new-function` and `source-new-constant`.)
+(For now, in a module, everything must be immutable - can only define within in a module using source commands such as `source::new-function` and `source-new-constant`.)

 Items in the environment may be mutable or immutable.